Rahuletto/simply-djs/README.md

 ## Breaking Changes !

-- Read Docs before updating the bot ;)
 - One of the Biggest Updates ever !
+- Every function got overhauled.

 ## Update 2/2 (v3)